tristaaa/algorithmslearn/README.md

 - Eg(top down): Towers of Hanoi
     - in a temple in Thailand, there are three pegs
     - one of the pegs contains 64 disks of decresing size(largest disk at the bottom)
-    - the Buddist monks try to move all the disks on one peg to another, say the third peg
+    - the Buddhist monks try to move all the disks on one peg to another, say the third peg
     - Rules: can only move one disk at a time & can never put a bigger disk on the top of a smaller one

     - Solution: